Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Group theoretic results

 Let $\mathrm{Aff}(V)$ denote the group of affine transformations of $V$.
 Then we have an identification $\mathrm{Aff}(V)\cong V\rtimes \GL(V).$ The Frobenius $\sigma$ acts on $V$ via affine transformations and we write $\varsigma\in \GL(V)$ for the linear part of this action.
 The identification (\ref{eqn: id apartment}) also determines a dominant chamber $C_+\subset X_*(T)_{I}\otimes_{\bbZ}\bbR$; namely by taking the one containing $\fka$, and we write $B$ for the corresponding Borel subgroup defined over $\brF$.
 We write $\sigma_0$ for the automorphism of $X_*(T)_{I}\otimes_{\bbZ}\bbR$ defined by $\sigma_0:=w_0\circ\varsigma$ where $w_0\in W_0$ is the unique element such that $w_0\circ \varsigma (C_+)=C_+$.
 We call this the $L$-action on $X_*(T)_I\otimes_{\bbZ}\bbR$; by definition it preserves $C_+$.

-Let $\mathbb{S}$ denote the set of simple reflections in the walls of $\mathfrak{a}$.
+Let $\mathbb{S}$ denote the set of simple reflections about the walls of $\mathfrak{a}$.
 We let $W_a$ denote the affine Weyl group; it is the subgroup of $W$ generated by the reflections in $\mathbb{S}$.
-Then $(W_a,\bbS)$ has the structure of a Coxeter group and hence a notion of length and Bruhat order.
+Then $(W_a,\bbS)$ has the structure of a Coxeter group, and hence we have a notion of length and Bruhat order.
 The Iwahori Weyl group and affine Weyl group are related via the following exact sequence

 The choice of $\mathfrak{a}$ induces a splitting of this exact sequence and $\pi_1(G)_I$ can be identified with the subgroup $\Omega\subset W$ consisting of elements which preserve $\fka$.
 The length function $\ell$ and Bruhat order $\leq$ extend to $W$ via this choice of splitting and $\Omega$ is identified with the set of length $0$ elements.